 Identify your triggers

 As the tech industry is constantly changing and facing innovation, you might experience some stressful situations.
-Identifying what type of people, situations, and projects overwhelms you can help avoid burnout.
+Identifying what type of people, situations, and projects overwhelm you can help avoid burnout.

 Take time to socialize